tikhonandrey/frontend-test/README.md

 # App Demonstration
 A 2019 Technology Assessment for Kristi Centinaro

-This project is meant to demonstrate an example of how to develop a large scale front end application using frameworks and methodology that is prized today.
+This project is meant to demonstrate an example of how to develop a large scale front end application using frameworks and methodology that are prized today.
 In 10 years I hope to look on this fondly, and with a smidgen of PTSD, much like I do my Backbone/Marionette apps ... :)

 Cheers,
 Kristi Centinaro
 @tnbKristi

 ## Live Demo